eludris/website/src/pages/blog/sott2.md

   lightweight, is less of a pain to maintain and generally fits with the Eludris vision better.
 - eludris/eludris development now happens on the next branch.
-- Added proper ratelimiting for Oprish and Pademonium.
+- Added proper ratelimiting for Oprish and Pandemonium.
 - Added a proof-of-concept file server to Effis which is currently deployed on both instances.
 - Added new limits and validation to some REST API request fields.
 - Removed instance features and added descriptions.
 - Made Most of the stuff configurable from within an <span class="code">`Eludris.toml`</span>
   file.
-- Fixed some issues with ratelimits breaking on CloudFare or when using Nginx.
+- Fixed some issues with ratelimits breaking on CloudFlare or when using Nginx.
 - Make CORS work.

 Hopefully we will have a longer list next month, **_hopefully_**.